-(3) Connect the buffered load to the output terminals of the DC-UPS.
+- (3) Connect the buffered load to the output terminals of the DC-UPS.
+The 24V output is placed on top of the unit.
+The 12V output is placed on bottom of the unit behind the signal plug.
 The output is decoupled from the input allowing load circuits to be easily split into buffered and non buffered sections.
-Noncritical loads can be connected directly to the power supply and will not be buffered.
-The energy of the battery can then be used in the circuits which requires buffering.

-(4) Install the fuse when the wiring is finished.
+Noncritical 24V loads can be connected directly to the power supply and will not be buffered.
+The energy of the battery can then be used in the circuits which require buffering. - (4) Install the battery fuse when the wiring is finished.